 Standards such as structure height, screening, paving, and setbacks apply to special uses as they do to all permitted uses.
 The Commission can modify or waive these standards or add standards if a good reason is provided.

 Additional requirements related to public health, safety, and welfare can be imposed by the Commission.
-For example, they could adopt a requirement limiting the hours of operation of an auto repair shop to daylight hours if the shop is located next to somebody's home.
-Or the Commission could require an RV park to pave a dirt road if the road is used by RV's for entering and exiting.
-Conditions are sometimes requested by other entities such as the County Engineering and Natural Resources and Health Departments or fire departments or State agencies.
+For example, they could adopt a requirement limiting the hours of operation of a use to daylight hours if it is in a residential area.
+Conditions are sometimes requested by other entities such as the County Engineering and Natural Resources and/or Health Departments.
+Or local agencies, as well as state or federal agencies may also request conditions.

 Once an application is submitted, the case planner will send notice by first-class mail to each owner of real property within a radius of no less than 300 feet of the subject parcel(s).
 Where there are potential compatibility concerns, the case planner may expand the mailed notification area to greater than a 300-foot radius at the time of application acceptance.
 A legal notice is placed in the local newspaper and posted on the property at least 15 days before the Commission meeting.
 A public hearing will be held by the Planning and Zoning Commission to accept input from people who support, oppose, or simply have questions about the project.
 After the hearing is closed, the Commission votes to approve, approve with conditions, disapprove or table the request.